wp-graphql/wp-graphql-woocommerce/README.md

 ## What does this plugin do?
 It adds WooCommerce functionality to the WPGraphQL schema using WooCommerce's [CRUD](https://github.com/woocommerce/woocommerce/wiki/CRUD-Objects-in-3.0) objects.

-## Working Features
+## Features
-- Query product, customers, coupons, order, refund, product variations.
+- Query product, customers, coupons, order, refund, product variations with complex filtering options.
+- Add items to cart and process user store session using HTTP header defined by WooGraphQL's built-in session handler
+- Create/process user checkout with the `checkout` mutation.

-## Upcoming Features
+## Future Features
 - Adminstrator mutations.
 Eg. Creating and deleting products, coupons, and refunds.

 ## Playground